Coins of the Republic of Ireland: Pre-decimal coins

 Finally, the harp and the words Saorstát Éireann ("Irish Free State") were chosen for the obverse side of coins.
 Images of animals and birds were presented to the chosen artists to design the reverse and they were also given pictures of the Dalway harp and Trinity College harp for guidance.
-Later, the Minister for Finance decided that the value of the coins should be written in numerals as well as in words, and he suggested using plants; this latter suggestion was rejected because the competition was at an advanced stage and due to the difficulty of obtaining good facsimiles of plants.
+Later, the Minister for Finance, Ernest Blythe decided that the value of the coins should be written in numerals as well as in words, and he suggested using plants; this latter suggestion was rejected because the competition was at an advanced stage and due to the difficulty of obtaining good facsimiles of plants.

 Three Irish artists Jerome Connor, Albert Power and Oliver Sheppard were chosen, and also the foreign artists Paul Manship (American), Percy Metcalfe (English) Carl Milles (Swedish) and Publio Morbiducci (Italian); a number of other artists were invited but did not take part.
 Each artist was paid and allowed to produce designs in plaster or metal, with a prize for the winner.
 Identifying marks were removed from the designs so the committee did not know whose designs were being judged.
 Percy Metcalfe's designs were chosen and design modifications were added with assistance from civil servants at the Department of Agriculture.

 The first coins were struck in 1928 and were minted at the Royal Mint in London.
 In 1938, following the introduction of the Constitution of Ireland, the obverse of the coins was modified with the Irish language name of the State, "Éire", and the harp was also modified so that it wore better.
 The Central Bank Act, 1942 Section 58 allowed pure nickel to be substituted with a cupro-nickel alloy.
 The description of the state as the "Republic of Ireland" did not require any change in the name on coins issued after 1948.
 The Coinage Act, 1950 changed the law on coinage principally with the removal of silver from coins then in existence.
-The final piece of primary legislation for predecimal coins was the Coinage (Amendment) Act, 1966 which allowed for a ten shilling coin to be minted and circulated.
-The ten shilling was the only modern circulating Irish coin not to feature the harp, to incorporate edge lettering, and to depict an actual Irishman (Pádraig Pearse), and to depict a political subject (Pearse was an Irish revolutionary and the edge lettering referred to the 1916 Easter Rising).
+The final piece of primary legislation for predecimal coins was the Coinage (Amendment) Act, 1966 which allowed for a ten shillings coin to be minted and circulated.
+The ten shillings was the only modern circulating Irish coin not to feature the harp, to incorporate edge lettering, and to depict an actual Irishman (Pádraig Pearse), and to depict a political subject (Pearse was an Irish revolutionary and the edge lettering in Irish Gaelic only referred to the 1916 Easter Rising).